Matbo77/Inverted_Pendulum_on_a_Cart_Control_Law_Performance_Study/README.md

 ### 6. **Nonlinear MPC**

-- This solves an MPC optimization problem which takes into account the nonlinear dynamics of the inverted pendulum.
+- This solves an MPC optimization problem which takes into account the nonlinear dynamics of the inverted pendulum on a cart.

 ---